Program Overview

 of non-Americans.
 The department's educational principles aspire to expand

-student social and political horizons and the critical thinking skills vital in
+students' social and political horizons and the critical thinking skills vital in

 comprehensively participating in humanity transnationally.
 We explore how

-various kinds of resistance, persistence, liberation struggle, and radical
+various kinds of resistance, persistence, liberation, struggle, and radical

 wisdom confront and transform oppressive conditions and create new social